guidsdo/multipleTypescriptCompilers/README.md

 ### How it was fixed:
 This always prints the compilation output of the other projects when a new compilation is done.
 It also makes sure that the interpreter knows there is still a compilation going on by printing a compilation start message when there is still one running.

+### Known issues
+This package has a peerdependency on tslint.
+The tool allows you to not use tslint, but will fail if tslint cannot be found.
+Currently nobody has complained about it (or anything for that matter) so it won't be fixed.
+Most serious typescript projects have tslint anyway.

 ## Options
 ```
   -d, --debug
   -c, --config [path_to_config]     Path to mtsc config
   -w, --watch                       Watch the given projects (default false)
   -t, --tsc [path_to_tsc]           Path to compiler for all projects (will search in exec dir if not given)
+  -l, --lint [path_to_tslintrules]  Path to tslint rules for all projects (will search if not given)
   -h, --help                        output usage information
 ```

 ## mtsc.json spec